LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 Time to actually start booking properties.
 But first, how much would they cost?
-Let's introduce **pricing** structure.
+Let's introduce the **pricing** structure.

-To be honest, if we try to implement all possible pricing features from Booking.com, that alone would take weeks to write/read: various "genius levels" for discounts, different prices per guests, etc.
+To be honest, if we try to implement all possible pricing features from Booking.com, that alone would take weeks to write/read: various "genius levels" for discounts, different prices per guest, etc.

 So let's focus on the core functionality: pricing **per calendar days**.
-It's pretty typical that some resort would cost more in July than in January, so let's work on modeling exactly that.
+Typically, some resorts would cost more in July than in January, so let's work on modeling exactly that.

 ---